OpenNebula/docs/source/management_and_operations/network_management/security_groups.rst

 .. note::
    When using ``IPSEC`` value for ``PROTOCOL``, rules for the Encapsulating Security Payload (ESP) protocol of IPSec are set.

-To create a Security Group, use the Sunstone web interface, or create a template file following this example:
+To create a Security Group, use the :ref:`Sunstone UI Interface <fireedge_sunstone>`, or create a template file following this example:

 .. code::